ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 None.
 As per the CAA specification, the parameter namespace for the CAA "issue" and "issuewild" properties has CA-defined semantics.
-This document merely specifies a RECOMMENDED semantic for parameters of the names "accounturi" and "validationmethods".
+This document merely specifies a recommended semantic for parameters of the names "accounturi" and "validationmethods".